Close

 Adopting a more mindful approach is one way of improving your dog walking experience.
 Mindfulness has become a bit of a buzzword in recent years, but in simple terms it involves purposely focusing your attention on the present moment.

-You can become more mindful by focussing on your dog and the experience of your walk together, by paying more attention to the sights, smells and sounds around you.
+You can become more mindful by focusing on your dog and the experience of your walk together, by paying more attention to the sights, smells and sounds around you.

 Lasting dog walking happiness